robwlakes/ArduinoWeatherOS/Debug.md

 >  word    lDelay     = 390;  //Long Delay about 1/2 of bit duration  begin with 500, 1/4 + 1/2 = 3/4

-The above delays are cirtical to get right early on.
-They do not need to be exact as the timing can be out by about +-15 and the encoding will tolerate it ok.
+The above delays are critical to get right early on.
+They do not need to be very exact as the timing can be out by about +-15 and the encoding will tolerate it ok.
 However a CRO, or something like Audacity used as  simple storage CRO, can get you into the right ball park much quicker.
-This can also help you decide whether the polarity is positive or negative manchester.
+This can also help you decide whether the polarity is positive or negative Manchester.
 Either are equally acceptable and it is just a matter of knowing what your system uses.
 Again some sort of CRO is a help here.
-Though there are only two possibilities so no problem trial and error here.
+As there are only two possibilities, there is no problem with trial and error here.

 >  byte    polarity   = 1;    //0 for lo->hi==1 or 1 for hi->lo==1 for Polarity, sets tempBit at start

 >  byte    tempBit    = 1;    //Reflects the required transition polarity

-The variable tempBit follows the raw data coming in, but is exclusive-OR'ed with Polarity to invert it, if Neg Polarity is selected.
+The variable tempBit follows the raw data coming in, but is exclusive-OR'ed with Polarity to invert it (if Neg Polarity is selected) before being packed into the byte array.

 >  boolean firstZero  = false;//flags when the first '0' is found.